NikolayS/file_copier/README.md

 ## Installation
 Installation is straightforward:
-* configure a new host in tour Nginx/Apache/etc
+* configure a new host in your Nginx/Apache/etc
 * create config file using `cp config.local.php.SAMPLE config.local.php` and edit it
 * create writable data directory and put path to in into config file